 The course will be taught in English, with an option for advanced French students to engage in French coursework through the Languages Across the Curriculum initiative.
 Please see “Credits and Registration” below for details.

-Students in the September Versailles program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
+Students in the September program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
 The Cité, a park-like residential complex in the fourteenth arrondissement, is the international student campus in Paris, though French students also live there.
-Students reside in single rooms and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
+Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
 Students will have access to common kitchens in the residence halls and can purchase inexpensive meals at the Cité’s restaurant universitaire.

 As a part of the Languages Across the Curriculum (LxC) program, participants with advanced proficiency in French will have the option to enroll in the course under a FREN course number, FREN 26043, and earn credit toward the French major or minor.
 To be eligible for the FREN credit, students must have completed FREN 20300 or equivalent, and will read French texts in the original, participate in French discussion groups, and complete written work in French.